alx-g/localnet/README.md

 # Temporary local networks with *localnet*
 ## Purpose
 This python script is supposed to help setting up a temporary local network on a given network interface.
-Depending on the confiugration, this may or may not include:
+Depending on the configuration, this may or may not include:
 * DHCP server using ```dhcpd```
 * NAT and packet forwarding to another network interface using ```iptables```, including simple DNS setup using ```unbound```
 * TFTP server to allow PXE network booting using ```tftp-hpa```

 ## Requirements
-The following commands must be available in ```$PATH```:
+To be able to use all features, the following commands must be available in ```$PATH```:
 * ```dhcpd```
 * ```iptables```
 * ```tftpd``` and ```in.tftpd```